Wednesday, January 22, 2025

 You can also read my post looking at keyword research for hotels.

-This is one of my biggest “bugbears” in SEO and keyword research, especially when it comes to the travel sector and this is the notion of short tail v long tail.
+This is one of my biggest “bugbears” in SEO and keyword research, especially the travel sector and this is the notion of short tail v long tail and it being a strategic insight.

 The notion of the long tail is false, because:

-- Search volumes are often lower on the long tail, as the search volume data Google gives us is not total searches – it’s the average number of searches performed (within a month) in which a paid Google ad appears.
-So the more obscure the query, the less the “search volume”.
+• Search volumes are often lower on the long tail, as Google's search volume data is not total searches – it’s the average number of searches performed (within a month) in which a paid Google ad appears.
+So the more obscure the query, the less “search volume” it is.

-- 70% of all searches performed are long tail, so this isn’t some big secret and they’re likely just as competitive within your niche as the “short tail”.
+• 70% of all searches performed are long tail, so this isn’t some big secret.
+They’re likely just as competitive within your niche as the “short tail.”

-Naturally, you want to rank for the big keywords, and being drawn to the high search volumes is fine – but it’s understanding the value that they have to your business and whereabouts in the user journey your users are.
+Naturally, you want to rank for the big keywords, and being drawn to high search volumes is fine, but it’s also important to understand their value to your business and where your users are in the user journey.

 From experience, it’s also nigh on impossible to rank for a query like “Rome tours” if you’re not relevant for all the associated search terms as well – as you’re not offering much user value.